Looking after our trees

 The University of Sheffield is proud to take care of around 10,500 trees across the estate.
 To ensure they are well cared for and continue to contribute positively to the Sheffield environment, we’re currently undertaking a comprehensive re-survey of all our trees.

-Our ‘in house’ tree team will be carrying out the work, along with support from trusted local arboriculturists.
-Specialist equipment, in the form of an ultrasound tomograph and microdrill, will enable us to monitor, plan and protect all our trees, ensuring that we can manage them effectively, keeping them healthy as long as possible and able to confidently assess when and if they are at the end of their lives through disease or decay or when they represent a health and safety risk.
+Our team use trusted local arboriculturalists to carry out any work.
+Specialist equipment, in the form of an ultrasound tomograph and microdrill, enable us to monitor, plan and protect all our trees, ensuring that we can manage them effectively, keeping them healthy as long as possible and able to confidently assess when and if they are at the end of their lives through disease or decay or when they represent a health and safety risk.

 Our tree replacement policy